 1 cup grated Cheddar cheese (I used parmesan instead because I had some left from the previous work)

-2. Layer the potato, tomato and onion alternately in the dish, finishing with the potato layer.
+1. Preheat oven to 180C and brush an ovenproof dish with melted butter.2.
+Layer the potato, tomato and onion alternately in the dish, finishing with the potato layer.
 Between each layer, dot some butter and sprinkle with pepper.

 3. Combine the milk, cream and stock.
 Pour over the layered potato and top the assembly with cheese.
 Dot with any remaining butter.